-Research within the MCC Network is based on the premise of collaborative work and data sharing.
+Research within the MCC Collaborative Research Network is based on the premise of collaborative work and data sharing.
 The program is organized in separate sub-projects that address different research questions and are led by one or more research teams in collaboration with the others.
 The work consists of substantive analyses on specific research topics related to environmental epidemiology, complemented with methodological developments in analytical methods and study designs.
-The research activities within MCC Collaboration have already produced peer-reviewed publications in major epidemiological and medical journals, and have been disseminated in national and international conferences.
+The research activities within MCC Collaborative Research Network have already produced peer-reviewed publications in major epidemiological and medical journals, and have been disseminated in national and international conferences.

 The work focuses on the related but different research areas.
 The main ones are:

 Ambient temperature and mortality